domtriola/software-notes/io/README.md

 # List the core objects
 Lobby Protos Core slotNames

+# Get the value of a slot without invoking it
+Object getSlot("slotName")

+# Use "code" to return a normalized string representation of a method
+method(el, i, el * i) code

 # Use doFile like an importer when running io scripts
 # doFile imports relative to wherever command is run
 doFile("exercises.io")